 - In a large bowl, separate the whites from the yolks and whisk it up until you get soft peaks.
 This might take some elbow grease if you don’t have an electric mixer.

-- In another medium bowl, mix the yolks, melted coconut oil, vanilla extract and stevia drops (optional) and whisk them together.
+- In another medium bowl, mix the yolks, melted coconut oil, vanilla extract and monk fruit (optional) and whisk them together.

 - Combine mixtures, the mashed bananas and the whipped egg whites in the large mixing bowl.
 Mix them up until all the egg whites have just blended in.
 That will make the mixture just right without overdoing it.